millerk22/emc2-labs/EMC2-Labs-Winter/lab_python_intro_2.rst

        [1428.57, 1483.4 ,  974.03,  445.89],
        [   7.33,    7.61,    5.  ,    2.29]])

-Task 5: Normalization
+Task 6: Normalization
 ---------------------
 Normalization is a basic statistical method to scale data so all of the points lie between 0 and 1.
 Here is the formula:

 .. math::
     x_{\text{norm}} = \frac{x - x_{min}}{x_{max} - x_{min}}

-You are given data on recent college graduates and their median earnings based on major.
+You are given data on recent college graduates and their median earnings based on their major.
 Use array broadcasting to create a normalized set of median earnings.
 The data is given in CodeBuddy.